About CBQ Contact mail Slack forum FAQs

 Club Lists

 A “club list” is a subset of the material for a season that’s published for the quizzers prior to the season starting.
-In PNW Quizzing, we’ve selected a “Club 100” size and a second, larger size that approaches half the material.
+A region can select a “Club 100” size and a second, larger size that approaches half the material.
 We selected 100 for the smaller set because 100 works out to less than 4 verses a week during the study season, which should be attainable by nearly all quizzers willing to be persistent in their study.

 With club lists published, we can at regional meets adjust the probability of verse selection between the lists and full material, tipping the scales in favor of the lists.
 For brackets where competition is weaker, the club list verses are more common, which encourages quizzers who’ve studied from the lists.
 But for more advanced quizzers, there are still queries from the full material.
 This helps give weaker quizzers more opportunities to get queries correct while preserving opportunities for more advanced quizzers to distinguish themselves.